-The temporary mobility provisions in the NMA are not currently recognized by the three territories.
+The temporary mobility provisions in the NMA are not recognized by the three territories.

-Lawyers are not permitted to practice within the Yukon for any period of time without a membership.
+Lawyers are not permitted to practice temporarily within the Yukon for any period of time without becoming a member.

 A Certificate of Permission to Act allows the lawyer to appear or act on a single matter over a period of time which can be renewed.

-Persons practicing law in the Yukon without a Law Society membership or Certificate of Permission to Act are considered to be practicing without authorization.
+Individuals practicing law in Yukon who are not members of the Society and do not have a Certificate of Permission to Act are considered to be practicing without authorization.